w3f/General-Grants-Program/grants/speculative/polkaeos.md

 - M1 - 3 week: Polkaeos chain base implementation
   - Design a Abstract blockchain Architecture for verify ordered extrinsics hold by each nodes.
   - Implement the blockchain based on Substrate, which can verify the ordered extrinsics hold by each nodes, in next Milestone, the extrinsics will be Blocks Header and Key Action from eosio.
-  - After this Milestone, we can get a chain which can verify sequence extrinsics got in offchain by each nodes, this chain can also used to implement other bridges.
+  - After this Milestone, we can get a chain which can verify sequence extrinsics got in offchain by each nodes, this chain can also used to implement other bridges which all node in bridge is also a node in other chain.
   - $5,500

 - M2 - 5 weeks: EOSIO light node implementation for polkaeos.